aimms/documentation/webui/bar-line-chart-widget.rst

 .. important:: The Bar-Line Chart currently supports only single domain identifiers, a common Y-axis and a one line for the first identifier added to the contents section.

 The bar-line chart combines the features of the `bar chart <bar-chart-widget.html>`_ and the `line chart <line-chart-widget.html>`_.
 The bar-line chart displays the data using a number of bars and/or lines, each of which represent a particular identifier or data set.
 A combination of bars and lines in the same visualization can be useful when comparing values in different categories, since the combination gives a clear view of which category is higher or lower.
-An example of this can be seen when using the bar-line combination chart to compare the projected sales with the actual sales of products across different channels.
+For example, a bar-line combination chart can be used in order to compare the projected sales with the actual sales of some products across different channels.

-An example of the bar-line chart widget is shown below
+An example of the bar-line chart widget is shown below:

 .. image:: images/BarLineChart_Example.png
     :align: center

-In the below sections, we discuss and illustrate one-by-one the tabs in the bar-line chart’s options editor which may be accessed through the Settings wheel as shown in the picture above.
+In the next sections we discuss and illustrate one-by-one the functionalities in the options editor of the bar-line chart.

 Contents and Pivoting
 ---------------------